 The record temperatures recorded last year in Algeria, Morocco, Spain and Portugal, where they exceeded 40°C in some cases, offer concrete evidence of these trends, while droughts have now become commonplace even during the winter months are a cause for concern.
-The European Drought Observatory reports that a severe water crisis has been affecting Malta, Italy and Spain since the beginning of 2024, but the prolonged droughts in Tunisia, Morocco and Algeria are more worrying.
+The European Drought Observatory reports that a severe water crisis has been affecting Malta, Italy and Spain since the beginning of 2024, but more worrying are the periods of prolonged drought being experienced by Tunisia, Morocco and Algeria.